Wigratzbad: International Seminary of St. Peter

 Since 1988, Wigratzbad has also hosted the International Seminary of St. Peter, the first seminary of the Priestly Fraternity of Saint Peter (F.S.S.P.).

 The Fraternity was founded in response to the Society of St. Pius X's illicit 1988 Ecône consecrations; several priests and seminarians of that Society wished to remain a traditional Catholic society and offer the Mass and other sacraments according to the Roman Rite as it existed before the liturgical reforms that followed the Second Vatican Council, but nonetheless remain in full communion with the Catholic Church.

 Bishop Josef Stimpfle of Augsburg announced that he would accept a canonical establishment for the F.S.S.P. in Wigratzbad as early as August 1988, and on November of that year, 31 seminarians began their studies there.
 The seminary was previously housed in the Wigratzbad's pilgrimage center, but a shortage of space necessitated a new building.
-The new structure was opened in the Fall of 2000, with a formal blessing by Cardinal Castrillón Hoyos in December 2000.
+The new structure was opened in the Fall of 2000, with a formal blessing by Darío Cardinal Castrillón Hoyos, president of the Pontifical Commission Ecclesia Dei in December 2000.

 As of August 2021, the rector of the seminary is Father Vincent Ribeton.
 The seminary is located at Kirchstraße, 16 in Wigratzbad.